NAUMathStat/problem-of-the-week/index.md

 </p>

 <p>
-	Problems will be graded on a scale of 1 to 4.
-A model solution is posted each week.
+	Problems will be graded on a scale of 1 to 4.  <!--A model solution is posted each week.
 	A ladder listing the points earned is posted in the lobby of the Adel Math Building (across from the MAP room).
-Your name will be printed on the ladder, but no names will be published on the web.
-	Let me know if you want to remain anonymous on the posted ladder and what name you would prefer to use.
+Your name will be printed on the ladder, but no names will be published on the web.--> Let me know if you want to remain anonymous on the posted ladder and what name you would prefer to use.
 </p>